vegarringdal/simple-html/README.md

 `npm run build:all` builds all packages

-`npm run release:all` publishes repo, you need to push
+`npm run publish:all` publishes repo, you need to push